-- (1) The Personal Care Aide (PCA) wage, which is based on the District Living Wage rate, plus overtime and time off calculations. - (2) Number of hours for Licensed Practical Nurse (LPN) staffing plus overtime and time off calculations, to address the medication administration rules of the District. - (3) Compensation for RN oversight for medication administration and health assessments per District policy of 1:12 HCBS individuals. - (4) Compensation for House Manager for PCA supervision per District policy of 1:12 HCBS waiver individuals. - (5) Employee wages for PCAs, LPNs, RNs, and House Managers each have a 20% fringe benefit rate applied so as to reflect actual costs in the District. - (6) A general and administrative amount of 13% is applied based on the total costs of all services.
-This percentage is based on a reasonable comparison with other comparable residential care provider categories. - (7) Lastly a 93% occupancy rate is applied to the rate to account for hospitalization, LTC, and vacation time that is not billable to the HCBS waiver program.
-The 93% factor was used so as to promote parity with all other residential services which also have a vacancy factor.
+- (1) PCA wage, based on the District's Living Wage rate, plus overtime and time off calculations. - (2) Skilled nursing care wage. - (3) Hours for LPN staffing plus overtime and time off calculations to address medication administration rules of the District. - (4) Compensation for RN oversight for medication administration and health assessments per District policy of 1:12 HCBS individuals. - (5) Compensation for House Manager for (PCA) supervision per District policy of 1:12 HCBS waiver individuals. - (6) A 20% fringe benefit rate applied to employee wages for RNs, LPNs, PCAs, and skilled nursing staff to reflect actual costs in the District. - (7) A general and administrative percentage of 13% is applied based on the total costs of all services.
+This percentage is based on reasonable comparison with other comparable residential care provider categories. - (8) Lastly a 93% occupancy rate is applied to the rate to account for hospitalization, LTC, and vacation time that is not billable to HCBS waiver program.
+The 93% factor was used, to promote parity with other residential services that have a vacancy factor.

-Based on the computation of these factors, the daily reimbursement rate for Assisted Living services shall be \$155.
-The rate will be adjusted annually beginning with FY 2016, to account for adjustments to the District Living Wage or the inflation based on the Centers for Medicare and Medical Services (CMS) Skilled Nursing Facility Market Basket Index.
+The rate is adjusted annually for inflation, based on increases to the District Living Wage and on Centers for Medicare and Medical Services (CMS) Skilled Nursing Facility Market Basket Index.